TroyKDuncan/ZTM_Python/notes/dev_fundamentals.md

 6. Pros and cons of libraries
   - make sure you are using GOOD packages
   - ask yourself if you can write something yourself instead of pulling something else in

+7. Pick the RIGHT library
+  - it should have lots of community support (stars, forks, updates, etc)